Art-Sells/Arells/Build-Notes.md

 ### Home(redirects to Account if logged in)
 - if holding, sell display none, holding display true.
+- Reloads modules every 5 minutes (create price, wallet, and profits animation css) from coin gecko API wrapper?

  #### Buy (Page)
- - **Possibly a plaid connect wrapper including the modal** Connects to Plaid First, (if not connected)
+ - Connects to Plaid First, (if not connected)

  #### Sell (Page)
- - **Possibly a plaid connect rapper including the modal** Connects to Plaid First, (if not connected)
+ - Connects to Plaid First, (if not connected)
  - displayed once a cVatop + (cVatop * .03) > the cVact, othersie hidden

  #### Holding (replaces Sell button)